Luzifer/ots/README.md

 # title within the appIcon)
 disableAppTitle: false

+# Disable the dropdown and the API functionality to override the
+# secret expiry
+disableExpiry: false

 # Disable the footer linking back to the project.
 If you disable it
 # please consider a donation to support the project.
 disablePoweredBy: false